microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 ## Screen

-* place the screen on the wood panel and mark the position where the screen touches the wood.
+* Place the screen on the wood panel and mark the position where the screen touches the wood.
-* pin nail the attachments to clamp the screen down
+* Pin nail the attachments to clamp the screen down.
-* drill holes to allow power and HDMI cables to pass through the back of the screen
+* Drill holes to allow power and HDMI cables to pass through the back of the screen.

 To make it easier, we recommend building a jig to position and build this part.

 ## Decoration

-This is your cabinet, have fun decorating it!
+This is your cabinet, have fun decorating it and personalize it the way you like!
 We used the https://arcade-stencils.glitch.me/ to generate stencils and drawing on our cabinets.